ansys/pymapdl/doc/source/user_guide/hpc/troubleshooting.rst

 - The virtual environment has been created from a Python executable that is not available to the compute nodes.
 Hence, the virtual environment is not activated.
-  For example, you might be creating the virtual environment Using Python 3.10, but only Python 3.8 is available from the compute nodes.
+  For example, you might be creating the virtual environment using Python 3.10, but only Python 3.8 is available from the compute nodes.
   You can test which Python executable the cluster is using by starting an interactive session in a compute node with this code to list all commands